 A content item, such as a page, is created on a language branch, and the first language created becomes the master language branch for that content.
 This applies to all content, globalized or not.
 The master contains all properties for that language and common properties.
 When languages are created for a content item, each saves only specific properties for that language.

 As a developer, languages contain the common properties from the master version in the object, but they are not editable.
 If you change a property that should not be saved per language, an exception occurs when you call the

 IContentRepository.Save method if the language you are publishing is not the master language for that content.

-Language-specific properties are defined by the administrator/developer on a content type.
+The administrator or developer defines language-specific properties on a content type.
 The metadata (for example, Name) that is language-specific cannot be changed and was defined by the system.
-Metadata properties that relate to content are language-specific and metadata properties that relate to navigation are common.
+Metadata properties related to content are language-specific, and metadata properties related to navigation are common.

 For metadata properties, the following properties are defined per language:

 You can programmatically check if a property is language-specific by checking

 IsLanguageSpecific on the

 To determine which languages to use on which part of a site, use the Content Language settings, which define the languages available to the editor when creating content.
 The settings also define fallback languages and replacement languages.
 The administrative API for content language settings is